 For parents interested in receiving childcare aid from the government, students can simply fill out a free form on the Federal Student Aid website.
 Or, for additional support, students can meet with their community college advisor or counselor.
 With assistance, counselors can help student-parents take advantage of any available opportunities for added financial assistance.

 Many financial aid opportunities exist for single parents, adults returning to college, and low-income households.
 If you fit into all three categories, the financial aid available can be quite extensive.
 Federal, state, and local grants are available, as are scholarships from corporations and private foundations.
 For example, the Patsy Takemoto Mink Education Foundation

 provides several $5,000 scholarships to low-income mothers each year.
 Another great option is the Jeannette Rankin Foundation Scholarship

 .
 To be eligible, applicants must be low-income women over the age of 35 who are returning to college to benefit themselves and their families.

 Community College and Childcare Facilities

 In addition to aids and grants, student-parents can also take advantage of unique community college childcare facilities.
 Available at many community college campuses, these facilities are often an affordable option for parents.
-College-based care is not just convenient for student-parents, but also provides all the care, education and related services of a private childcare facility.
-College-based centers offer learning opportunities that facilitate creative thinking, problem-solving skills, and physical activity for children.
-Additionally, on-campus programs provide language, literacy and math skills, as well as social skills such as respectful play, communication, and sharing.
+College-based care is not just convenient for student-parents, but also provides all the care, education, and related services of a private childcare facility.
+College-based centers offer to learn opportunities that facilitate creative thinking, problem-solving skills, and physical activity for children.
+Additionally, on-campus programs provide language, literacy, and math skills, as well as social skills such as respectful play, communication, and sharing.
 Campus childcare facilities are licensed and staffed by qualified early childcare workers.

 Monroe Community College